Snake-Edition/P32-FW/README.md

 The Prusa Mini+ is inherently prone to skew, by virtue of its cantilever design.
 It is normal to see skew on all three axes.
 This affects the precision of any parts you print.

-Prusa disabled skew compensation in Marlin, because a happy user is a user with an imprecise but easy to use machine.
-Lluckily our Llama has reenabled it.
 All three skew compensation coefficients are available for use - I for XY, J for XZ, and K for YZ.

 Note it is always preferable to remove as much skew as possible through physical adjustments before using firmware skew compensation.
 For excellent